-High Efficiency (HE) washers have become today's favorite washer due to rising costs of town water and sewerage.
-Their operational water consumption is determined by the weight of the clothes and measurement of resistance and then it adds water as needed.
+High Efficiency (HE) washers have become today's favorite washer due to the rising costs of town water and sewage.
+These washers figure out how much water to add to each load based on the weight of the clothes and by measuring the resistance of the clothes when the tub spins.
 No guesswork here!
 Many HE washers are capable of washing without the use of an agitator, and instead utilize a triple or quadruple paddled disk called an impeller.
-This style of machine greatly increases tub capacity, generally 3.4 to 5.6 cubic feet, which reduces additional loads throughout the week.
-The average HE washing machine can use 18 to 28 gallons of water per use, depending on cycle and options selected.
+We've seen tub capacities increase a lot with HE washers, with many being 4.5 cubic feet or more.
+That means you have to run fewer loads each week!
+The average HE washing machine uses 18 to 28 gallons of water per use, depending on cycle and options selected.

-As for traditional top loading agitator washers, there are a still a small handful of these models being produced and their capacities range from 3.3 to 4.7 cubic feet.
+As for traditional top loading agitator washers, there is still a small number of these models being produced and their capacities range from 3.3 to 4.7 cubic feet on average.
 Some consumers prefer the ability to select their water level of choice rather than it being automatically controlled via sensors and pressure detectors.
 Most traditional-styled washers can consume 18 to as much as 44 gallons of water per use.
 Selected cycles, options, and extra rinses will affect the amount of water being used.

 Let's take a look at high efficiency and traditional models from LG and Speed Queen.
 These are two of the best top loading washers available today!
 LG is a top manufacturer of high efficiency washers and their products are among the most efficient and best-performing in the industry.
 Their washers are designed without agitators, giving them larger load capacities.

-Speed Queen is a manufacturer of commercial-quality washers that are a little less efficient but tend to be more durable.
+Speed Queen is a manufacturer of commercial-quality washers that are a little less efficient but tend to be more durable - they're made to be easy to repair, and are designed to last 25 years (while most residential clothes washers last 6-10 years on average).
 They use more water than the high-efficiency models of other manufacturers but they give the operator the flexibility of selecting the desired water level.
 These washers have agitators and are a little smaller in capacity but still large enough for big loads.

-This Energy Star rated washing machine has a ten-year direct drive motor warranty, while the remaining unit is covered for one year parts and labor.
-Pricing at $1,149, this washer is a great choice for many consumers.
+This Energy Star rated washing machine has a ten-year direct drive motor warranty, while the remaining unit is covered for one year parts and labor plus three years on the drum.
+Pricing at $949, this washer is a great choice for many consumers.

 Cycles & Options:

 What can you get at a similar price point from Speed Queen?
-The Speed Queen TR5000WN is a commercial-grade washing machine that has been designed to last longer than most other machines and can handle almost any wash load.
+The Speed Queen TR5003WN is a commercial-grade washing machine that has been designed to last longer than most other machines and can handle almost any wash load.
 This is their mid-tier model and one of our best sellers.
-The build is absolutely solid: a 1-horsepower motor plus a solid mount suspension system with a full steel base and heavy-duty springs provides best-in-class out-of-balance performance and decreases vibration.
+The build is absolutely solid: a 1-horsepower motor plus a solid mount suspension system with a full steel base and heavy-duty springs provide best-in-class out-of-balance performance and decrease vibrations.
 The max spin speed is 820 RPM - a standout among agitator washers!

 All of Speed Queen's machines are tested to 10,400 cycles - enough cycles to last you 25 years!
-Their industry-leading warranty covers five full years parts and labor as well for true peace of mind plus a lifetime parts warranty on the wash tub and outer tub.
+Their industry-leading warranty covers five full years on parts and labor for true peace of mind plus a lifetime parts warranty on the wash tub and outer tub.